 Important Program Documents

-Our Career Training USA program participants will receive an acceptance package from InterExchange which includes important information and documents they will need to apply for the J-1 Visa and to prepare them for their stay in the U.S. As a host employer, it is important for you to know about three of these documents and how they affect your relationship with the intern/trainee.
+As a host employer, it is important for you to know about three of these documents and how they affect your relationship with your participant.

 The DS-2019 Form is a U.S. government document that permits individuals to intern or train with a U.S. company.